Mary Anderson (inventor): Early life

-Mary Anderson was born in Burton Hill Plantation, Greene County, Alabama, at the start of Reconstruction in 1866.
-Her parents were John C. and Rebecca Anderson.
-Anderson was one of at least two daughters.
-The other daughter was Fannie, who remained close to Anderson all her life.
-Their father died in 1870, and the young family was able to live on the proceeds of John’s estate.
-In 1889 she moved with her widowed mother and sister to the booming town of Birmingham, Alabama.
-Anderson’s education is unknown.
-She never married nor had any children.
+Mary Anderson was born on February 19, 1866, at Burton Hill Plantation in Greene County, Alabama, to John C. and Rebecca Anderson.
+She was one of at least two daughters and remained close throughout her life to her sister Fannie.
+Her father died in 1870, and accounts note that the family was able to live on the proceeds of his estate, which provided financial stability during her childhood.
+Little documentation survives regarding Anderson’s formal education, and several biographical sources state that her schooling and early training are unknown.

+In 1889, Anderson moved with her widowed mother and sister to Birmingham, Alabama, which was then developing rapidly as an industrial center.
+Soon after their arrival, the family financed and built the Fairmont Apartments on Highland Avenue (also described as 21st Street South), and Anderson became involved in real-estate development and property management there.

-In Birmingham, Anderson became a real estate developer soon after settling and built the Fairmont Apartments on Highland Avenue.
-In 1893, Anderson left Birmingham to operate a cattle ranch and vineyard in Fresno, California.
-In 1898, she returned to Birmingham to help care for an ailing aunt.
-Anderson and her aunt moved into the Fairmont Apartments with Anderson’s mother, her sister Fannie, and Fannie’s husband G. P. Thornton.
-Anderson’s ailing aunt brought a trunk with her that contained a collection of gold and jewelry.
-From that time forward, Anderson’s family lived comfortably.
+In 1893, Anderson left Birmingham and relocated to Fresno, California, where she operated a cattle ranch and vineyard for several years.
+Around 1898, she returned to Birmingham to help care for an ailing aunt and moved back into the Fairmont Apartments with her mother, her sister Fannie, and Fannie’s husband, G. P. Thornton.
+According to later retellings, the aunt brought with her a large trunk filled with gold and jewelry, and the sale of these valuables allowed the family to live in considerable comfort while Anderson continued to manage the apartment building and pursue her business interests.